ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

     OCqkCywplgKoAyh8SGTPIkS4xhw=
     -----END CERTIFICATE-----
     ```
 The first and last lines are meant to assure you that this is a certificate, but the lines in between are less insightful, as it is [base64-encoded](https://en.wikipedia.org/wiki/Base64){target=_blank} binary data.
-Fortunately the *openssl* utility comes to our rescue and allows us to print the certificate in a form that both geek- and human-readable form:
+Fortunately the *openssl* utility comes to our rescue and allows us to print the certificate in a form that a human can hope to understand:

 ``` bash
 openssl x509 -in ca.pem -text